cloudmesh/classes/docs/source/ubuntu.rst

 * https://youtu.be/wdCoiNdn2jA

-.. note:: Please reboot the machine after instalation and configuration.
+.. note:: Please reboot the machine after installation and configuration.

-On OSZ you can once you have enabled bidirectiona copying in the Device tab with
+On OSZ you can once you have enabled bidirectional copying in the Device tab with

 OSX -> Vbox: